MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_modify_call_qos_complete.md

        <b>NdisClModifyCallQoS</b> were invalid.

-#### NDIS_STATUS_FAILURE
+#### NDIS_STATUS_RESOURCES

-The call manager could not change the QoS because of a failure on the network or in another
+NDIS or the call manager could not modify the QoS because one of them could not allocate
-       connection-oriented network component.
+       sufficient resources dynamically.

+#### NDIS_STATUS_SUCCESS

+The QoS was modified as requested by the client.

 #### NDIS_STATUS_XXX